R-DESC/CORIOLIX_docs/docs/PAGES_settings.md

 ### Account Management Best Practices

 - **Principle of Least Privilege**: Assign the minimum permission level needed for each user's role
-- **Designated Contacts**: Maintain at least 2-3 designated emergency contacts
+- **Designated Contacts**: Maintain at least 2-3 designated data contacts
 - **Regular Review**: Periodically review active accounts and remove departed team members
 - **Access Control**: Use data access restrictions for sensitive pre-publication data
 - **Documentation**: Record account modifications and the reason for changes
 - **Permission Levels**: Use Science level for researchers, Support for IT staff, Admin only as needed
+- **Shared Accounts**: Disallow the use of shared accounts (e.g. techs@myship.edu) to ensure accountability

 ---

 ## System Management

-The System Management page provides tools for CORIOLIX system maintenance, configuration updates, and deployment refresh operations.
+The System Management page provides access to CORIOLIX system refresh operations.

 **Important Note:** System Management actions ONLY affect the local CORIOLIX instance (either ship OR shore, not both).

 ### Accessing System Management

 1. From the main navigation menu, click **Settings** → **System Management**
-2. Only administrators can view this section
+2. Only user with support roles can view this section
 3. A single action button is displayed: **Refresh CORIOLIX**

 ### Refresh CORIOLIX Operation